edesabarbaro/hiring-engineers/answers.md

 <a href="https://i.imgur.com/AoTVEze.jpg" title="Error when starting second VM">
 <img src="https://i.imgur.com/AoTVEze.jpg" width="400" height="217" alt="Error when starting second VM"></a>

-I restarted VirtualBox, this time with admin rights.
+I restarted VirtualBox, this time with admin rights after googling what the issue might be.
 I deleted `Barbosa` and started `Barbosa_default_1518895422216_47501`, it worked!
-The terminal finally started correctly.
+The terminal finally started correctly and was asking for the login.

 <a href="https://i.imgur.com/v1KAg38.jpg" title="Terminal is up">
 <img src="https://i.imgur.com/v1KAg38.jpg" width="400" height="217" alt="Terminal is up"></a>